 SAFe teams use Agile practices of choice, based primarily on Scrum, Kanban, and Extreme Programming (XP).
 Most SAFe teams apply Scrum with XP (see SAFe ScrumXP) as the basic framework.
 The Product Owner manages the Team Backlog.
 The Scrum Master facilitates the team toward its delivery objectives and helps build a high-performing and self-managing group.

-Teams apply Lean UX (hypothesis-based) feature development and Built-in Quality practices to drive disciplined development and quality.
+Teams apply Lean UX feature development and Built-In Quality practices to drive disciplined development and quality.
 These practices—including collective ownership, pair work, coding standards, test-first, and Continuous Integration—help to keep things Lean by embedding quality and operating efficiency directly into the process.
 Agile Architecture completes the picture for quality solution development.

 However, as SAFe is a flow-based system, most teams also apply Kanban to visualize their work, establish Work in Process (WIP) limits, and use Cumulative Flow Diagrams (CFDs) to illustrate bottlenecks and key opportunities for improving throughput.
 Some teams—especially maintenance teams and System Teams—often apply Kanban as their base practice.
 This is because the planning and commitment elements of Scrum may not apply as efficiently for workloads that are activity and demand-based, and where priorities change more frequently.

 SAFe facilitates moving away from the traditional, phase-gated development model, in which user value is delivered at the end of a long life cycle with input from separate functional silos (requirements, design, test, deploy).
 Instead, Agile Teams perform all of these functions while delivering value at every iteration.
 Agile Teams are responsible for managing their work and producing value across the full life cycle from Continuous Exploration to Continuous Integration to Continuous Deployment to Release on Demand.
 In order to do this, the team: